Everything you need to know about US Expat Taxes for Americans Abroad

 Whether you are living in the United States, or abroad as a US citizen, you will need to file income taxes and report your worldwide income every year if you earn over the income tax reporting threshold.
 US Green Card Holders are also subject to the same filing law.

-2. When are taxes due for expats?
+2. When are US taxes for Americans Abroad due?

 3. Will I owe the IRS tax if I am a US expat?